rbehm-ibb/picoload/README.md

 This  programm is just started and the  build dir set.
 Then it watches  for this occurance and flashes the firmware.

 It has the avantage that the (USB-)serial port is not touched.
-SO I can have minicom still running. minicom just automatically  reconnects after the download.
+So I can have minicom still running. minicom just automatically reconnects after the download.